Local Area Planning in Calgary

 - Information about future local investments that are anticipated to be needed to support the area as significant redevelopment occurs.

 A local area plan is created by The City in coordination with interested and impacted stakeholders including: residents and landowners, local businesses, community associations and builders/developers.
 Generally, local area plans are created over a 12 to 24-month period with input collected through an iterative engagement process.
-Taking a multi-community approach to local area planning is a newer approach to local area planning in Calgary.
+Using a multi-community approach to local area planning is a newer approach we're taking in Calgary.
 Learn more about how we created local area plans in the past and why we are making some changes to how local area plans are created below.